upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 # You will need

-* two standard deck of playing cards
+* two standard decks of playing cards
-* at least 2 players (also works with 3, and 4, the more the better)
+* at least 2 players (also works with 3, and 4 - the more the better)
 * a unique token to mark each robot's position and direction on the heap
-   * NB, it needs to be obvious and unambiguous in which direction the token is pointing
+   * NB, it needs to be obvious and unambiguous in which direction the robot is pointing
 * enough space
    * in the middle, to lay out a 7x7 grid of cards
    * in front of each player, to display a few cards.